The Public Competition Enforcement Review: China

 ii Trends, developments and strategies

-Since October 2020, there are growing indications from the Chinese Communist Party that it will strengthen antitrust enforcement, encouraging the SAMR to perform its function more proactively.
-This can be observed by the greater weight placed by the SAMR on providing guidance, disclosure, and thereby transparency on its enforcement procedure (e.g. the SAMR's announcements on its investigations into Alibaba, Yangzte River Pharmaceutical Group, and the China Architectural and Industrial Glass Association) and reasoning behind formal decisions (e.g. the SAMR's penalty decisions on three online platform operators involving a VIE structure).
+Since October 2020, there have been growing indications from the Chinese Communist Party that it will strengthen antitrust enforcement and encourage more proactive antitrust enforcement.
+This can be observed in the SAMR's increased efforts to provide guidance, make disclosures, improve transparency in relation to its enforcement procedures (e.g., the announcements of its investigations into Alibaba and Yangzte River Pharmaceutical Group) and provide reasoning for its formal decisions (e.g., its penalty decisions in respect of three online platform operators).

-Alongside stricter supervision and enforcement by the authority, penalized undertakings are becoming more inclined to appeal their decision.
-Although it is much more difficult for such plaintiffs to win the appeal, it may still prompt the authorities to further improve investigation procedures and enhance its reasoning on imposing penalties.
+In parallel with stricter supervision and enforcement by the SAMR, penalised undertakings are now more inclined to appeal decisions.
+Although it is difficult for a plaintiff to achieve a successful appeal, appeals increase scrutiny of the SAMR's work and might prompt it to further improve its investigative procedures and clarify its reasons for imposing penalties.

 i Significant cases